developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 ZEBRA STAGENOW
 When creating a persistent profile that includes an Enterprise Reset, use PowerMgr to set the "Bypass GMS Welcome Screen" parameter to True, as shown below.
 This will cause the Android Setup Wizard to be skipped when the device restarts following the reset.

-This guide explains how to persist an EMM agent and/or service on a device following an enterprise reset, a Zebra feature that erases alll device data **_except_** that which was designated as persistent.
+This guide explains how to persist an EMM agent and/or service on a device following an enterprise reset, a Zebra feature that erases all device data **_except_** that which was designated as persistent.

 NOTE: The bypass setting does not persist on the device following an Enterprise Reset.
 If SUW bypass is desired following an Enterprise Reset, the setting (bypass=true) must be included in the same Profile that is used to initiate the Enterprise Reset.
 Note: The bypass flag was intended to be available as an option ONLY when Enterprise Reset is selected.
 However, MX 7.1 and 7.2 allow SUW bypass to be configurable regardless of the Enterprise Reset parameter setting.
 Once pushed to such devices, a bypass flag value of "true" will persist until an Enterprise Reset is executed or the flag is changed to "false" by a subsequent profile.